Meet the team

 Sophie said: "I love how no two days are the same working for QEHB Charity.
 My favourite part of the job is meeting and hearing their inspirational fundraising stories."

-Roisin Mooney, Events Fundraising Assistant for Queen Elizabeth Hospital Birmingham Charity
+Roisin Mooney, Events Fundraising Officer for Queen Elizabeth Hospital Birmingham Charity

 Before joining the Charity, Roisin studied English Literature at the University of Worcester.